Anarchism in the Philippines: Anarchism in the national liberation movement

 Filipino nationalism began to spread rapidly throughout the archipelago following the Glorious Revolution of 1868.
 A number of Filipino intellectuals, including José Rizal and Marcelo H. del Pilar, launched a Propaganda Movement which called for reforms to the governance of the Spanish East Indies.
 In 1890, Rizal had moved to Europe, where he became acquainted with the French and Spanish anarchist movements.
-In Spain, Rizal was mentored by the Proudhonist federalist Fransisco Pi y Margall.
+In Spain, Rizal was mentored by the Proudhonist federalist Francisco Pi y Margall.
 The idea of propaganda of the deed particularly inspired Rizal's second novel El filibusterismo, which depicts a revolution of national liberation against the Spanish colonial authorities in the Philippines.
 In that book, Rizal depicted a failed attempt at propaganda of the deed through his character "Simoun" who tried to bomb a party attended by colonial elites.
 Upon his return to Manila in 1892, Rizal founded the La Liga Filipina, a secret society dedicated to mutual aid and the establishment of cooperatives, among other activities.
 Rizal was arrested for his activities in the league and deported to Dapitan.
 There he built a hospital, a water supply system and a school, where he taught and engaged in farming and horticulture.

 Upon the deportation of Rizal, many Filipino nationalists established the Katipunan, another secret society, but this time with the aim of gaining independence from Spain through a revolution.
 Inspired by Rizal's works, the Katipunan organized an armed resistance to Spanish rule, led by Andrés Bonifacio.
 After the activities of the Katipun were discovered in August 1896, the Philippine Revolution began.
 Members of the Katipunan revolted in Caloocan, establishing the Tagalog Republic and declaring a nationwide armed revolution.
 Rizal, who had no part in the revolution himself, was court-martialed for rebellion, sedition and conspiracy.
 He was convicted on all charges and executed by firing squad.
 In 1897, Bonifacio was deposed and executed by Emilio Aguinaldo, who assumed the leadership of the revolutionary movement.
 After driving the Spanish out of the archipelago, Aguinaldo subsequently established a dictatorship and declared independence.
 However, the treaty of Paris officially ceded the Philippines to the United States, which ignited an armed conflict with the newly established First Philippine Republic.